Pat-rice/business-tools/README.md

 You can test the reverse proxy setup with the simple service `whoami` and you can also activate its dashboard (don't forget to update the credentials)

-Please note that service containers have to be in "healthy" state before being accessible
+Please note that service containers have to be in "healthy" state before being accessible, depending on the service, it can take several minutes.

 ## Services